 1. Incorporate Bamboo Kitchen Products

 Ease into the eco-friendly kitchen environment by incorporating nature into the kitchen.
 Begin with bamboo.
 Bamboo is a durable, environmentally friendly material that's renewable, flexible, and lightweight.
-Bamboo has an attractive appearance, is non-pollutant, is smooth to the touch, and easy to clean.
+Bamboo has an attractive appearance, is non-pollutant, is smooth to the touch, and is easy to clean.
 While going overboard isn't necessary, consider bamboo as part of cabinetry, flooring, kitchen utensils, cutting board, dish rack, and backsplash.

 2. Say No to Plastic